Minimax Optimal Estimation of Stability Under Distribution Shift: Introduction

 For large values of $y$ relative to $\absc$, estimation becomes difficult as the stability measure increasingly focuses on the tails of $\rv \sim P$.
 We illustrate the degradation in convergence in Figure~\ref{fig:simulation-convergence-plot}.

 Our fundamental hardness results in Section~\ref{section:hardness} show that the pessimistic convergence rate is unavoidable for large values of $y$.
 This is surprising because we focus on a small set $\mc{P}$ of data-generating distributions in the minimax risk~\eqref{eqn:minimax} that exhibit Gamma-like tail behavior with a \emph{fixed abscissa of convergence $\absc$} (see Definition~\ref{def:pclass}).
 When we consider distributions with different abscissas of convergence, it can be shown that the convergence rate further degrades to $\Omega_p(1/\log n)$.
 To our knowledge, our bounds are the first theoretical characterization of the fundamental difficulty in estimating $I_y(P)$, showing that \emph{no statistical estimator} can avoid the degradation depicted in Figure~\ref{fig:simulation-convergence-plot}.
+The rate~\eqref{eqn:minimax} also makes clear how our focus on Gamma-like tails sharply characterizes the relationship between statistical efficiency and the tail behavior of $\rv$.
+In particular, for light-tailed random variables ($\absc = \infty$), we do not observe a shape transition and recover simply the usual parametric rate.
+(See Corollaries~\ref{cor:gaussian-ub} and~\ref{cor:gaussian-lb} for formal statements.)

 In Section~\ref{section:experiment}, we empirically demonstrate how stability against a cost threshold $y$ can provide practical assessments of system performance under potential distribution shift.
 On two problems where it is critical to maintain performance under distribution shift, we illustrate how the stability measure~\eqref{eqn:primal} differentiates between reliable vs. fragile designs.
 We then evaluate the performance of different system designs under both real and simulated distribution shifts, and show that the designs identified as the most stable according to our measure~\eqref{eqn:primal} are able to maintain good performance across a range of scenarios.